 Some parents put portfolios together completely for their children-- and those who wait to the last minute may be up late the night before they meet with the evaluator!
-Other parents make the portfolios an ongoing family homeschooling activity.
-They set aside a box or drawer where they put papers and pictures that might be mounted in the portfolios.
+Other parents make the ongoing portfolios an box or drawer where they put papers and pictures that might be mounted in the portfolios.
 Then periodically, throughout the year, their children will get out the portfolios and enter the papers and pictures in the notebook, with parents or children writing explanations where appropriate.
 The Brubaker family keeps their papers to be entered in a separate dishwashing tub for each of their children.
 Every Friday afternoon, the children get out their portfolio notebooks, mount papers and pictures, and write captions.
-If they have a now, but might want to later, they will put it under a red divider in the tub.
+If they have a paper which they might not want to put in now, but might want to later, they will put it under a red divider in the tub.
 Anything they decide not to use, they throw away.
 Remember-- the portfolio does not need to include every piece of work done all year.

-Sometimes parents come to the evaluation meeting saying, "My kids put together their entire portfolios all by themselves.
+Sometimes parents come to the evaluation meeting saving, "My kids put together their entire portfolios all by themselves.
 I'm not even sure what they included!"
 Evaluators can really cringe at this one, as they fear the parent may also have no clue what was done over the year-and even the most motivated and independent student gains from having a parent check over the final portfolio to make sure standards of basic neatness and organization are upheld.
-Students have been known to leave out major papers, reading lists for the year, and whole subject areas
+Students have been known to leave out major papers, reading lists for the year, and whole subject areas.

 With guidance, though, most students do indeed take over more and more of the work of organizing and maintaining their portfolios as they get older, and enjoy taking more ownership of their work.
-It's especially recommended that high school students get involved in writing subject area summaries for each section -- this can them reflect on what help they accomplished, and evaluators are always pleased to see this in a student.
-With the right attitude, and time on your side, you and your children can enjoy putting together the portfolio of work, and we hope that the process actually helps you and your children realize you have had a productive year of homeschooling.
+It's especially recommended that high school students get involved in writing subject area summaries for each section-- this can help them reflect on what thev accomplished, and evaluators are always pleased to see this in a student.
+With the right attitude, and time on your side, you and your children can enjoy putting together the portfolio of work, and we hope that the process actually helps you and vour children realize vou have had a productive year of homeschooling.
 Putting together the portfolios over the year may help you see where you might have gaps in your program so that you can take steps to fill them in.
 Organizing the portfolio and looking over it can be one of the most helpful things you do all year to help gain perspective on what you are doing at home.

-One organizational trick many families use-- put samples of similar, repetitive work all in one sheet protector or pocket divider-- maybe a whole group of spelling tests or math computation drills.
-It's easy to take the work out and leaf through it quickly, but it's not as if every single spelling quiz is really worth putting in separately.
+One organizational trick many families use-- put samples of similar, repetitive work all in one sheet protector or pocket of course many families simply bring along divider-- maybe a whole group of spelling a box for pottery, weavings, posters, crafts family tests or math computation drills.
+It's easy to projects, and more, to show at the quickly, but it's not as if every single spelling quiz is really worth putting in separately.
 A small file card slipped into the sheet protector labeled with the text or resource used, and a brief note on what was done can also help here-- "Sarah used the Spelling Power program, working from level D to level F this year, with daily quizzes and regular work with a range of spelling games and activities.
 I could see she's gradually using more correct spellings in her own writing too."